flujoo/flujoo.github.io/content/en/my-approach-to-automatic-musical-composition/index.md

 Automatic composition has many different approaches or paradigms.
 You may want to read the book [Algorithmic Composition: Paradigms of Automated Music Generation](https://www.amazon.com/Algorithmic-Composition-Paradigms-Automated-Generation/dp/3211999159/) for a big picture.

-The approach I take is inspired by theories about **how music can develop or be generated from limited materials under some common operations**, especially the theories of Arnold Schoenberg and Heinrich Schenker.
-I will explain this key idea in the following two sections.
+The approach I take is inspired by the theories of Arnold Schoenberg and Heinrich Schenker.
+The key idea is that **music can develop or be generated from limited materials under some common operations**.
+I will explain this in the following two sections.

 ## Music Can be Generated from Limited Materials